Once-1296/Electronic-Circuit-Simulator/docs/index.md

 ## 🚀 Running the Executable

-1. Download the **ZIP** file from the project’s release page.
+1. Download the **ZIP** file (same name as repository) from the project’s main directory.
 2. Extract it into any folder.
-3. Run the file:
+3. Run the exe file:

 *(Currently supports Windows only.)*